-If the School has a virtual or blended learning program, the School's attendance policy shall include:
+If the SCHOOL has a virtual or blended learning program, the SCHOOL'S attendance policy shall include:

-- (a).
-Procedures to account for student attendance online; and - (b).
+- 1. Procedures to account for student attendance online; and - 2.
 Requirements for on-site attendance for each course and grade level.

 The School shall maintain daily records of virtual and/or blended student attendance and absences.